debbiecodesigns/Eye_Exercise/README.md

 Project Title: Eye Exercise
 Description of Project: This exercise helps students practice their skills in JavaScript and CSS.
 It is a dynamic exercise in which the eyes will follow the movement of the on-screen pointer.
 How to Run: Open the hotm file and move the pointer across the screen to see the movement of the eyes.
+Future Improvements: Make the eyes double-crossed when the pointer is passing in the middle.
+License Information: See License File